 - access to transformation funding,

 - delivering effective shared decision-making and resource management.

-We also expect discussion on the future of health commissioning and possible plans to streamline current commissioning arrangements to one CCG per ICS area - looking at next steps for increasing efficiencies, the role of joint commissioning and the impact of shared budgets between local authorities and CCGs.
+They also examined the future of the purchaser-provider split and health commissioning, looking at next steps for increasing efficiencies, the role of joint commissioning and the impact of shared budgets between local authorities and CCGs.

-The agenda also looks at what more will be needed to support ICS to join up care across local authorities, the NHS and wider system partners - including the call for the long term funding of adult social care, with the Social Care Green Paper expected to outline options shortly.
+The agenda looked at what more will be needed to support ICS to join up care across local authorities, the NHS and wider system partners - including the call for the long term funding of adult social care.

-Attendees will consider the options set out for ensuring adequate training, education and recruitment and priorities for alleviating workforce shortages to cope with increased demand - such as the role of the third sector, volunteers and industry partners in innovating care provision and providing community care.
+Attendees considered the options for ensuring adequate training, education and recruitment and priorities for alleviating workforce shortages to cope with increased demand - such as the role of the third sector, volunteers and industry partners in innovating care provision and providing community care.